Vorlonsoft/GradleMavenPush/README.md

 Also you can set `POM_ARTIFACT_URL` (default is `POM_ARTIFACT_ID` value), this is makes to easier to have an artifact with one artifactId but the name on JCenter something else.

-### 5. Call the script from each sub-modules build.gradle
+### 5. Call the script from each module's build.gradle

 Add the following at the end of each `build.gradle` that you wish to upload: